Cultural Competence in International Education

 Training Overview

-This module will explore frameworks for intercultural competence within the context of international education.
+This online training explores frameworks of intercultural competence within the context of international education.
 It will emphasize the importance of understanding the application and limitations of these frameworks, and their impact on educational practices, policies, and student outcomes.
 Learners will explore historical and contemporary considerations, develop skills for fostering inclusive and accessible environments, and critically examine the role of educators and practitioners in promoting cultural competence among students, staff, and faculty.
 Embedded throughout this module is a justice, equity, diversity, inclusion, and access (JEDIA) lens, which will help participants deepen their understanding of JEDIA principles and practices.

 Intended Audience